SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 Nginx will front-end the Rocket.Chat service and secure the connectivity between the user and app with TLS.

-Add the ingress-nginx Helm repo:
+Add the `ingress-nginx` Helm repo:

 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx && helm repo update
 ```

 Install the Nginx Ingress Controller and set the service type to be a LoadBalancer.
 This will automatically create a new LoadBalancer in our AWS environment.
-As per the recommended configuration, the Ingress Controller will also be installed in it's own namespace:
+As per the recommended configuration, the Ingress Controller will also be installed in its own namespace:

 ```
 helm install nginx-ingress ingress-nginx/ingress-nginx --set controller.service.type=LoadBalancer --namespace ingress-nginx --create-namespace